TastyTales/tastytales.github.io/README.md

 	- Commented and organized
 	- Moved some text from JS to HTML
 	- Ability to reset mid-quiz
+	- Share link button now copies link to clipboard
 - CSS
+	- Added variables to make color editing easier
-	- Redone aesthetic (to suit my tastes)
+	- Redone aesthetic
-		- Still some text size issues!
 	- Gave the page a changeable "theme color"
 	- Rules should be able to accommodate the addition/removal of buttons
 	- Slightly commented